4444dogs/STARS/README.md

-**This game is currently in beta.
-Its planned release is in 2 months.
-To see beta versions, check the different branches in this repo.**
+**This game is currently inactive.
+To see old beta versions, check other branches.**